State Government Relations Director

 - Provides advocacy presentations and training opportunities to volunteers and staff as needed.

-- Attends and participates in meetings throughout the year, including national and regional staff trainings, regional and state-level meetings with staff partners, and metro board meetings.
+- Attends and participates in relevant AHA meetings throughout the year, including national and affiliate staff trainings, affiliate and state-level meetings with staff partners, and metro board meetings.

 Want to help get your resume to the top?
 Take a look at the experience we require: